 Minimum detectable current (12 bit res.) = 10uV/0.1R = 100uA.

 Normally the shunt resistor is 0.1Ohms, as these are commonly fitted to breakout boards.
-However, you can select any shunt resistor e.g. 2mOhm and the current resolution will change i.e. you can calculate it as above.
+However, you can select any shunt resistor e.g. 2mOhm and the current resolution will change; changing the calculation above.

 Resolution with Averaging